scott-22/algorithm-reference/README.md

 #### \*SORT*
 Involves two major components: comparisons and re-arrangement of the array.
 Minimizing the running time of the entire sort involves minimizing running time of both of them.

-Lower bound: n log n comparisons (do proof later)
+Lower bound: n log n comparisons
 In practice, just use the built-in sort function.
 Lots of arrays can be sorted to avoid going through all subsets, and instead using structure to be more efficient.